EOSMetal/tungsten/README.md

 - The arbitrator of the `UserA` bond makes a decision and calls `ruleclaim`.
 - The penalties and gains are distributed accordingly.

+## Important notes

+The contract is designed to be semantical in its actions, and thus the creation of a bond or claim will imply the transfer of the required funds for this creation, from the creator's account to the contract's account.
+This transfer will happen as an inline action, as is the case in the system contract's `buyram` and `bidname` actions, among others, so that the users are not forced to first deposit funds and then call this creation actions.
+Instead, the contract handles these transfers for the user, but to do so it requires one of the following things:

+- If the contract is deployed in a "privileged" account, such as the system contract's account, then these inline transfers will work without any further action required by the users.
+- Otherwise, if the contract is deployed into a regular account, the users will need to give explicit permission to the contract's code to issue transfers in their name.
+This is done by adding `<CONTRACT_ACCOUNT>@eosio.code` as a satisfying authority of the `active` permission of the user's account.

 ## Possible improvements

 - Allow arbitrators to adjust the amount being requested by the claimers